Can You Have a Successful Relationship With Trust Issues?

 My ex was a guy who had a history of cheating.
 In fact, he had no issue telling me that he not only had cheated on various girlfriends in his past—hence his decisions to be a bachelor for many years, he also admitted that up until being in a relationship with me, he had a hard time imagining having sex with the same woman for the rest of his life.
 Hmmm....

 He deflected his insecurities of his past mistakes onto me.
 Wonderful.
 He assumed that I would one day cheat on him—the karmic payback for all his misdoings—now that he was finally ready to settle down.

 Regardless of how much I tried to convince him that I wouldn't cheat, his insecurities and fears got then best of him and destroyed our relationship.

 Not all trust issues occur because of the other person’s karma demons.
 Many occur after a devastation of betrayal from another...

-I dated another guy who was married and his wife not only had an affair, but had a full blown relationship with this other man for several months.
+I dated another guy who was divorced; his wife not only had an affair, but had a full blown relationship with this other man for several month during their marriage.

 This guy was completely devastated since his wife expressed time and time again that she was happy in their marriage—even though she obviously wasn't.
 Because of his past experience, when I would discuss any issues with him regarding our relationship, he would immediately think that I wanted to break-up.
 Seriously!?